 card titles - Cards (other than Personnel and Ship cards) are grouped together in terms of their interactions with other cards by their card titles.
 A card title group consists of a card with a basic card title, plus one or more cards with the same basic card title followed by a colon or dash and an additional phrase.
-(Cards such as "HQ." cards also form a card title group, even though there is no card named "HQ".)
-When a card refers to the basic card title of a card title group (e.g., nullifies it, downloads it, is immune to it, plays on it), it applies to all cards in that card title group.
+(Cards such as "HQ:" cards also form a card title group, even though there is no card named "HQ".)

+When a card refers to a specific card title without a modifier such as "any", it refers only to a card of that basic card title of a card title group (e.g. nullifies it, downloads it, is immune to it, plays on it), it applies to all cards in that card title group.
 Examples:

-- Calamarain is immune to both Kevin Uxbridge and Kevin Uxbridge: Convergence. - Incoming Message: Attack Authorization and Incoming Message - Federation are both nullified by Subspace Interference. - Bajoran Wormhole and Bajoran Wormhole: Mirror Universe may both be downloaded by Ultimatum or The Emissary. - If one card title includes another, but they are not differentiated by a colon or dash, those cards do not form a card title group.
-Examples: - Neela cannot download Bajoran Phaser Rifle. - Long-Range Scan cannot be used to initiate battle at Nebula.
+- Calamarain is immune to both Kevin Uxbridge and Kevin Uxbridge: Convergence. - Incoming Message: Attack Authorization and Incoming Message Federation are both nullified by Subspace Interference. - Bajoran Wormhole and Bajoran Wormhole: Mirror Universe may both be downloaded by Ultimatum or The Emissary.

+If one card title includes another, but they are not differentiated by a colon or dash, those cards do not form a card title group.
+Examples:

+- Neela cannot download Bajoran Phaser Rifle. - Long-Range Scan cannot be used to initiate battle at Nebula.